-Usually when one would talk about interviewing UN Leaders, or even a Prime Minister, we’d expect the interview to be conducted by CNN or BBC, or a similar media outlet – but never had we expected two 17-year-old girls to have been at the crux of the action, spearheading the questions and gathering the answers.
+Usually when one would talk about interviewing UN Leaders, or even a Prime Minister, we’d expect the interview to be conducted by CNN or BBC, or a similar media outlet – but never had we expected two 17-year-old girls (The World With MNR) to have been at the crux of the action, spearheading the questions and gathering the answers.

 True to their word, they arrived at the table exactly at 5 pm.
 It took me a minute to tell them apart, especially since the two wore the same exact clothes.
 They responded to my questions in their crisp Canadian accents with an aura of twin telepathy, as the two interchangeably carried along our incredibly interesting conversation where they described the roots of their journey as firm advocates for girl’s education to some of the plans that they have ahead.